Skip to main content

 What's good

 The Bluetooth-equipped module makes practice and play-along sessions much easier.
 BFD-based sounds are a clear step up from earlier Nitro generations.
+The larger dual-zone snare adds expressive playing that was missing before.

 What's not so good

 The rack is lightweight and can feel wobbly if pushed too far outward.
+Plastic clamps require careful tightening to avoid damage.
+The compact layout may feel cramped for taller players.

-Bottom line: The Nitro Max is a smart update that fixes the biggest complaints about earlier Nitro kits.
+The Nitro Max is a smart update that fixes the biggest complaints about earlier Nitro kits.
 If you’re starting out and want better sounds, Bluetooth, and a clean design, this one makes a lot of sense.

 The DW DWe sits at the very top of the e-kit market and is built as a no-compromise flagship.
 It combines full-depth acoustic shells with wireless triggering and software-based sounds.
 This is not aimed at casual buyers or first-time e-kit owners.